'Expensive failure': NZ's cost per prisoner hits $150,000 a year

 "We cannot simply increase or decrease the footprint of a prison in line with the rise and fall of the prison population."

-Corrections Minister Kelvin Davis said the increase per prisoner is also due to an extra $30.5m towards rehabilitation and reintegration.
+Davis said the increase per prisoner is also due to an extra $30.5m towards rehabilitation and reintegration.

-"There's always a cost to doing things differently", he said.
+"There's always a cost to doing things differently," he said.

 But the National Party's corrections spokesman, Simon O'Connor, has claimed prison rehab programmes aren't delivering real results.

-He pointed to New Zealand's high prisoner reoffending rate, when compared to the rest of the OECD.
+He pointed to New Zealand's high prisoner reoffending rate when compared to the rest of the OECD.

 "Of those leaving, have they actually received the rehabilitation that they want and need?
-I think the answer for many is, no", he said.
+I think the answer for many is, no," he said.

 "We're letting these people out, without having been given the support that most of us in New Zealand would expect."